hermes-the-chat-bot/map-advisor/README.md

-`map-advisor` is a stripped-down, public version of the patterns Cameron Fox built while shipping an internal **multi-agent performance advisor workbench** at a prior employer — a system that orchestrates specialists (capacity, cost, reliability) and answers engineering questions under a strict set of safety policies.
+`map-advisor` is a stripped-down, public version of the patterns Cameron Fox built while shipping an internal **multi-agent performance advisor workbench** — a system that orchestrates specialists (capacity, cost, reliability) and answers engineering questions under a strict set of safety policies.
 The internal system is closed-source; this repo is an **open, runnable reference** for those patterns, with pluggable